 Step 7 – Procedure

-This section could also cover hourly, non-exempt employees that are still required to track their hours.
+This section could also cover hourly, non-exempt employees still required to track their hours.
 Since they are at home, you should create a procedure for remote workers to track their hours and submit them to a supervisor.

 Work From Home Policy Sample